 Adjudication of alleged violations of Academic Misconduct contained within this Code shall occur in accordance with the following procedures.
-All allegations of Academic Misconduct in the Student Conduct Code must be reported to Student Rights and Responsibilities within ninety (90) days of the discovery of an alleged violation.
+All allegations of Academic Misconduct in the Student Conduct Code must be reported to the Office of Student Rights and Responsibilities within ninety (90) days of the discovery of an alleged violation.